Slovenia in the Eurovision Song Contest 2009: EMA 2009

 EMA 2009 was the 14th edition of the Slovenian national final format Evrovizijska Melodija (EMA).
-The competition was used by RTV Slovenija to select Slovenia's entry for the Eurovision Song Contest 2009.
-The 2009 edition of EMA took place at the RTV Slovenija Studio 1 in Ljubljana, hosted by Peter Poles and Maja Martina Merljak and consisted of two shows: a semi-final and a final.
-The competition was broadcast on TV SLO1 and online via the broadcaster's website rtvslo.si.
+The competition was used by RTV Slovenija to select Slovenia's entry for the Eurovision Song Contest 2009, and consisted of two shows that took place on 31 January 2009 and 1 February 2009.
+Both shows of the competition took place at the RTV Slovenija Studio 1 in Ljubljana, hosted by Peter Poles and Maja Martina Merljak and were broadcast on TV SLO 1 and online via the broadcaster's website rtvslo.si.